nodejs-design-patterns-book/nodejsdesignpatterns.com/README.md

 npm run build
 ```

+## Publishing

+Publishing is automated through CircleCI and GitHub Pages.

 ## Request changes

 If you want to request changes please submit a pull request to the [compiled sources repository](https://github.com/nodejs-design-patterns-book/nodejs-design-patterns-book.github.io).